happeo/custom-widget-templates/README.md

 1. You first need to sign in to Happeo as an administrator and create new custom widget.
 2. From the custom widget, select Web Component, give it a name and copy the generated `slug`.
 3. Then you can save the widget and it will be created and is by default in **DEVELOPMENT** -mode.
-4. Check the instructions below: "Running locally" & "Running inside Happeo"
+4. Check the instructions below: "Running locally", "Running inside Happeo" && "Testing built code"

 ### Running locally